MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 Demo
 --------------------------------------------------------------------------------
+- DemoSceneCanvas: Demonstrates fast line renderer on a Unity canvas.
+There are a few bugs that I've notified Unity about and they say they will be fixed in Unity 5.4.
+Namely glow doesn't work, and the lines disappear.
 - DemoSceneCurves: Demonstrates curves and splines
 - DemoSceneDesigner: Shows how to create lines in the inspector
 - DemoSceneEffects: Example of a simple fireball effect